almejia/almejia.github.io/_pages/teaching.md

 curiosity and helping students become independent learners, capable of applying their skills and understanding to pursue their personal academic and intellectual goals.

+## Numerical Methods
+This course provides an introduction to numerical techniques used to solve mathematical problems that cannot be addressed analytically.
+Topics include root finding, interpolation, numerical differentiation and integration, solutions of linear and nonlinear systems, and numerical solutions of ordinary differential equations.
+Emphasis is placed on algorithm development, error analysis, and implementation using computational tools such as MATLAB or Python.

+## Flight Dynamics
+This course introduces the principles of flight dynamics, focusing on the motion of aircraft in response to control inputs and external forces.
+Topics include aircraft performance, stability, and control; equations of motion; aerodynamic forces and moments; linear and nonlinear models; and dynamic response analysis.
+Students will analyze flight behavior using mathematical models and simulation tools to understand how design and control affect aircraft performance and handling qualities.

+## Flight Controls
+This course covers the fundamentals of aircraft flight control systems, focusing on how control surfaces and actuators are used to manage aircraft attitude and trajectory.
+Topics include control theory applied to aerospace systems, feedback and stability analysis, flight control laws (e.g., PID, state-space, and modern control), sensors and actuators, and fly-by-wire systems.
+Emphasis is placed on modeling, design, and simulation of flight control systems to ensure stability, performance, and safety.

 ## Teaching Philosophy

 I view teaching and learning as a dynamic student-teacher interaction, where both